Westmoreland Conservancy

+The Westmoreland Conservancy, is a nationally accredited, all-volunteer land trust that is located in Murrysville, Pennsylvania in the United States.

+History

-Westmoreland Conservancy, is a nationally accredited all-volunteer land trust located in Murrysville, Pennsylvania in the United States.
-It was established in 1991 in order to preserve rural and rustic open spaces for the use, enjoyment and benefit of everyone.
-They have been instrumental in protecting 500 acres of open space since 1991, the first property being the 56-acre Kellman property, now a municipal nature reserve.
-This non-profit organization presently owns eight reserves spanning 444 acre.
+This organization was established in 1991 in order to preserve rural and rustic open spaces in the Murrysville, Pennsylvania, area for the use, enjoyment and benefit of everyone.
+It has been instrumental in protecting 500 acres of open space since that time, the first property being the fifty-six-acre Kellman property, which is now a municipal nature reserve.

+This non-profit organization presently [when?] owns eight reserves spanning 444 acre.
 Seven of these reserves: Caywood (43 acres), King (96), McGinnis (52), Potter (3), Tomer (18), Walter (29), Morosini (183) are crossed by miles of hiking trails and are home to a variety of wildlife, including: deer, skunks, foxes and coyotes.
 They are available for year-round individual hiking.

 The 20 acre Flinn Reserve currently has no hiking trails and is used for nature study.
-The 183-acre Morosini Reserve is the most recent property to come under our protection.
+The 183-acre Morosini Reserve is the most recent property to come under the conservancy's protection.